 As the eldest daughter of Cronus and Rhea, Hera met the unfortunate fate of being consumed by her father at birth.
 With her other siblings, she waited and grew in their father’s abdomen while their youngest brother, Zeus, was raised on Mount Ida in Crete.

 After Zeus freed the other young gods from Cronus’ stomach, the Titan War began.
 The war, also known as the Titanomachy, lasted ten bloody years and ended with victory being claimed by the Olympian gods and goddesses.

-Unfortunately, there isn’t much detail into the role Cronus and Rhea’s three daughters played during the events of the Titanomachy.
-While it is widely accepted that Poseidon, water god and god of the sea, Hades, and Zeus all fought, the other half of the siblings are scarcely mentioned.
+Unfortunately, there isn’t much detail about the role Cronus and Rhea’s three daughters played during the events of the Titanomachy.
+While it is widely accepted that Poseidon, the water god and god of the sea, Hades, and Zeus all fought, the other half of the siblings are scarcely mentioned.

 Looking to literature, the Greek poet Homer claimed that Hera was sent to live with the Titans Oceanus and Tethys to calm her temper during the war and learn restraint.
 The belief that Hera was removed from the war is the most common interpretation.

 In comparison, the Egyptian-Greek poet Nonnus of Panopolis suggests that Hera partook in the battles and directly aided Zeus.